microsoftgraph/microsoft-graph-docs-contrib/api-reference/includes/organizationiteminsights-deprecate.md

 <!-- markdownlint-disable MD041-->

 > [!CAUTION]
 > The `/organization/{organizationId}/settings/itemInsights` endpoint is deprecated and will stop returning data on May 1, 2024.
-Please use the new [People Admin Settings](/graph/api/resources/peopleadminsettings) resource instead
+Please use the new [peopleAdminSettings](/graph/api/resources/peopleadminsettings) resource instead.